-- Four vertical arrays of thermocouples located at the quarter points of the fire room to measure temperatures at heights of 0.4, 0.9, 1.4, 1.9 and 2.4 m above the floor level. - Thermocouples located at the basement exterior opening (window) to measure the temperature at the simulated window and the temperature of the gas plume after the mock-window was opened. - A residential photoelectric smoke alarm located near the stairwell. - Air velocity measurements at the basement exterior opening (window). - Differential pressure measurement between the fire compartment and the exterior of the test facility, located 2.0 m above the floor. - Video recording of the burning fuel package. - Thermocouples measuring temperatures in the wood cribs.
+- Four vertical arrays of thermocouples located at the quarter points of the fire room to measure temperatures at heights of 0.4, 0.9, 1.4, 1.9 and 2.4 m above the floor level. - Thermocouples located at the basement exterior opening (window) to measure the temperature at the simulated window and the temperature of the gas plume after the mock-window was opened. - Thermocouples located on the exposed side of the door to the basement at the centre and at three heights: 0.9, 1.4 and 1.9 m (for UF-08 only). - Residential photoelectric smoke alarms located near the stairwell. - Air velocity measurements at the basement exterior opening (window). - Differential pressure measurement between the fire compartment and the exterior of the test facility, located 2.0 m above the floor. - Video recording of the burning fuel package. - Thermocouples measuring temperatures in the wood cribs.

-The positioning of the instrumentation in the fire compartment on the basement is shown in Figure 8.
+The positioning of the instrumentation in the fire compartment on the basement level is shown in Figure 8.